Ask AI

 Specific circumstances

-Patients with cerebral vasculitis: as per DGN 2023 guidelines, Consider administering nimodipine and/or corticosteroids in case of vasculopathy.
+Patients with cerebral vasculitis: as per DGN 2023 guidelines, consider administering nimodipine and/or corticosteroids in case of vasculopathy.
 Consider obtaining intra-arterial BP monitoring if nimodipine is administered IV.

 C